siangernlow/tp/docs/UserGuide.md

    <div style="page-break-after: always;"></div>

    ![indexes](images/ion2.png)

+_Please take note of the above when using indexes._

 <div markdown="block" class="alert alert-danger">
 * Indexes **must be positive integers**: 1, 2, 3, …​ and within the range of its shown list, otherwise warnings will be triggered.
 * Ids used must belong to a person/location within VirusTracker.
+* Ids are unique for each item in the list - no two items can have the same id.
 </div>